klabranche/pytoh/README.md

 1. In the terminal, type `flask run` and either click on the url in the text `* Running on http://127.0.0.1:5000 (Press CTRL+C to quit)` or select `Open in Browser` in the popup message to run the web application version of the Tower of Hanoi sample.
 1. Press CTRL+C to stop the web application.
 1. To stop the session, click `Codespaces` in the lower left hand corner of Visual Studio Code.
 Select `Stop current codespace` in the drop down menu opened by the command palette.

+You can also use Visual Studio Code's command palette (`CTRL+Shift+P`) to manage your Codespaces.
+To see all the available options type `codespaces` in the command palette window.

 ### Debugging